GreptimeTeam/docs/docs/developer-guide/meta/selector.md

 [0]: https://github.com/GreptimeTeam/greptimedb/blob/develop/src/meta-srv/src/selector.rs

-There is a typical usage scenario in meta.
-When a create table request is sent to meta, meta will create a routing table.
-(Here we do not describe the detail of creating tables)  When creating a routing table, it needs to select the appropriate `datanode` list.
+There is a usage scenario in meta.
+When a request to create table is sent to meta, meta will create a routing table.
+(The details of table creation will not be described here) Meta needs to select the appropriate `datanode` list when creating a routing table.

 ## Selector Type